+

-When we create a cluster, we make copies of an existing application server template.
-The template is most likely an application server that we have previously configured.
-We are offered the option of making that server a member of the cluster.
-However, IBM recommends keeping the server available only as a template, because the only way to remove a cluster member is to delete the application server.
-When we delete a cluster, you also delete any application servers that were members of that cluster.
-There is no way to preserve any member of a cluster.
-Keeping the original template intact allows us to reuse the template if we need to rebuild the configuration.
+When creating a cluster, we make copies of an existing application server template and are offered the option of making that template server a member of the cluster.
+IBM recommends to not make the template server a cluster member because only way to remove a cluster member is to delete the application server, and we do not want to delete templates.

 Clustering application servers that host web containers automatically enables plug-in workload management for the application servers and the servlets they host.
 The routing of servlet requests occurs between the web server plug-in and clustered application servers using HTTP transports, or HTTP transport channels.